robyftp/Tree/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.